Table of Contents

 Removes 100% Cysts and 99.99% Bacteria

-If drinking clean, safe water is essential, the PortaWell will give you the peace of mind you need, removing 100% cysts and up to 99.99% pathogenic bacteria.
+If drinking clean, safe water is essential, the PortaWell will give you the peace of mind you need, removing 100% cysts and up to 99.99% pathogenic bacteria, making it an ideal method for off-grid water purification.

 Despite yielding around ¾ to 1 gallon of clean water per minute, the PortaWell is energy-saving, using less than 35 watts of energy.